 Meeting and event planning in the time of COVID-19

-- There will be no social events, performances, or productions on campus in the fall of 2020.
-Access to campus will be extremely limited (see Visitor Policy announcement).
+- There are no social events, performances, or productions on campus in the fall of 2020.
+Access to campus is extremely limited (see Visitor Policy announcement).

 - MIT has reduced the size of outdoor gatherings on campus to no more than 10 people (down from 25), even with proper physical distancing.
 This is to reduce the possibility of transmission.
-Please observe the new rule and stay safe on campus or off.
+Please note the guidelines for casual vs academic activities: these are subject to change.

 - Meetings: Any MIT meeting—research, academic, or administrative—that can be done remotely must be done remotely.

 - MIT is operating under a Limited Access Plan until further notice and campus is closed to most visitors at this time.